-TIG dressing is a weld geometry improvement method where the welding toe is re-melted in order to give a smooth transition between the plate and the weld and where also non-metallic contaminants are melted and removed.
+TIG dressing is a weld toe re-melting method using tungsten inert gas (TIG) where the welding toe is re-melted in order to give a smooth transition between the plate and the weld and where also non-metallic contaminants such as slag intrusions are melted and removed.
 TIG dressing will increase the fatigue life by a factor between 2 and 3.5, depending on the yield stress.